 For science achievement, the ability to use internal frames of reference is important.
 Most science classes are big, and the personalistic approach to instruction, appropriate for children with field sensitive learning style, will not always be practical nor possible.
 Most science teachers would find it necessary to utilize a task-oriented, less directive classroom management, especially at higher levels of education.
 By grade 5, the majority of the students would have acquired some ability of responding in a field independent way.
 And, it is this flexibility in responding that is required for good performance in most science classes.
 In the present study, children in more acculturated communities acquired this ability much earlier than children in less acculturated communities.
-Grade 1 children from the most acculturated communities - research sites 10.
-11, and 12 - already possessed this ability and were therefore at an advantage by comparison to the other grade 1 students from less acculturated communities.
+Grade 1 children from the most acculturated communities-research sites 10, 11, and 12-already possessed this ability and were therefore at an advantage by comparison to the other grade 1 students from less acculturated communities.

 On the other hand, the cognitive scale combines five conservation tasks and sorting.
 The scale is seen to be a measure of the ability to perceive equivalence in the face of perceptual transformations.
 This ability is a prerequisite to logical and scientific reasoning.
-From the graphs, acculturation can be taken important explanatory variable. an as However, it was observed that the relation is not necessarily linear, in contrast to the graphs already discussed (See Figure 5).
-For grade 1 at least, the least acculturated subgroup was not performing at the lowest level.
-In the scales to be discussed later this trend will be even more pronounced, but already the least acculturated subgroup was seen as not necesarily at the lowest level of cognitive development.
+From the graphs, acculturation can be taken as an important explanatory variable.
+However, it was observed that the relation is not necessarily linear, the least acculturated subgroup was not performing at the lowest level.
+In the scales to be discussed later this trend will be even more pronounced, but already the least acculturated subgroup was seen as not necessarily at the lowest level of cognitive development.
 The correlation of acculturation with the cognitive scale is .48.
 The correlation of grade with cognitive scale is .30.
 Together, acculturation and grade explain children's performance on the cognitive scale, with a multiple correlation of .55.